resetius/qumirdb/README.md

 ## Web Workbench

-Build and start the web server:
+The workbench is what [db.qumir.dev](https://db.qumir.dev) serves.
+To run your own instance, build and start the web server:

 ```bash
 cmake -S . -B build -G Ninja -DQDB_BUILD_SERVICE=ON